ShumailaAhmed/AI-Workshop/README.md

       return x

 ```
-5. Additionally we can also use data augmentation techniques to increase the quantity of data for training process.
-This is done by altering the image in useful ways. eg zoom, rotate, crop, flip, darker shading, translation, noise etc. This create variety of existing data and adds prespective.
-This can be achieved with following transforms.
+5. Additionally we can also use data augmentation techniques to increase the quantity of data for the training process.
+This is done by altering the image in useful ways. eg zoom, rotate crop, flip, darker shading, translation, noise, etc. This creates a variety of existing data and adds perspective.
+This can be achieved with the following transforms.

 ```
 transform_train = transforms.Compose([transforms.Resize((32,32)),